den-materials/sass-intro-1/flexbox.md

 }
 ```

-Making the footer lie against the bottom of the screen* is pretty easy: just use absolute or fixed positioning.
+Making the footer lie against the bottom of the screen is pretty easy: just use absolute or fixed positioning.
 However, using absolute or fixed positioning means everything else on the page ignores my footer.
 The text of `<main>` could easily run under the footer.
-We want the text of my `main` to "push" the footer to the end of the page.
+We want the text to "push" the footer to the end of the page.

 ### Flexbox to the Rescue